EXPRESSIVE ARTS FOCUSING

 Dynamic Shape Drawing

-Dynamic Shape Drawing is a meditative practice of anthroposophic art therapy, developed by artist and special education teacher Hermann Kirchner.
-Basic forms are transformed through rhythmic moving and swinging lines following breathing
+Dynamic Shape Drawing is a practice of anthroposophic art therapy, developed by artist and special education teacher Hermann Kirchner (GER) and Waldorf school pioneer Rudolf Kutzli (CH).
+In Dynamic Shape Drawing, basic forms are transformed through rhythmic moving and swinging lines following breathing

 Understandings of Art Education